 Brands are about making life better, and enabling people to achieve more

 Peter Fisk has over 30 years of brand development experience, from his first job as a brand manager in the airline industry, through many roles in developing brand strategies for the likes of Asahi and Coca Cola, P&G and Unilever, Barclays and Santander.
 In 2002 he became the CEO of the Chartered Institute of Marketing, with over 60,000 global members, member of the World Marketing Council, a fellow of the Marketing Society, and judge of the annual Marketing Excellence Awards.
+He has also been Group Managing Director of Brand Finance, the world authority on brand valuation and effectiveness.
 His bestselling book “Marketing Genius” has been translated into 35 languages, and explores “the left and right brain of marketing thinking, how to be the Einstein and Picasso of brands, combining intelligence and imagination”.
+His most recent books “Gamechangers” and “Business Recoded” build on these themes for brands and business.

 I love Nike.